Skip to main content

 As marine collagen is derived from fish scales, it is suitable for pescatarians.
 However, as bovine collagen is sourced from cows, it is unsuitable for pescatarians.

 So now you know more about marine collagen, you’ll be able to make an informed decision on which type is best for you and your needs.
-We have a wide variety of supplements for you to choose from, from sachets to capsules, so you’re sure to find the best marine collagen for you.
+We have a wide variety of supplements for you to choose from, so you’re sure to find the best marine collagen for you.

 Shop Marine Collagen